• Join the Club!

 Notes

-Note: combination teas can be used such as green-mint or pomegranate-green tea.
-Mix and match however you like, as long as green tea, fruit, and mint are represented.
+About the tea: Combination teas can be used such as green-mint or pomegranate-green tea as well as single flavor bags such as peppermint tea and green tea.
+Mix and match however you like, as long as the green tea, fruit, and peppermint flavors are represented.

 Nutrition